 - Take notice of how the letter is structured and what details are included.

-- Write your own letter, including details about your own background and reference the job description's requirements.
+- Write your own letter, including details about your own background, and reference the job description's requirements.

-Retail Management Cover Letter Examples
+Retail Management Cover Letter Example

 Because so many job applications are being submitted online, it's important to stand out from the crowd by submitting a cover letter.
-Competition for retail positions is tough and a well-crafted cover letter shows your enthusiasm for the position, attention to detail, and allows you to expand upon personal traits that speak to your customer service skills.
+Competition for retail positions is tough, and a well-crafted cover letter shows your enthusiasm for the position, attention to detail, and allows you to expand upon personal traits that speak to your customer service skills.

-Cover Letters When You're Seeking a Promotion
+When You're Seeking a Promotion

 There is always room for advancement in the world of retail.
-Vying for a promotion is another case in which a cover letter can make a difference.
+Vying for promotion is another case in which a cover letter can make a difference.
 Use these templates when an opportunity presents itself and remind your boss of everything that makes you the right candidate for the job.

 You can use these templates to get a feel for the appropriate cover letter format and layout and then personalize your letter to fit your needs.